London St Patrick's Festival

 Music and dance will flow from the Trad Gathering Project, while the #IamIrish Collective will present a multicultural mix of music.
 You can also enjoy Irish dance from the Maguire O’Shea Academy.
 While if you’re a fan of musicals, don’t miss our showcase of Irish performers making waves in the West End.

 The day will close with a massive singalong finale, which will feature, among others, three powerful Irish female voices.
-Keep checking here for news on timings.

 If you need to take some time out, pop in for tea and cake wrapped up in warm Irish chat!